What to Do After a Car Accident: Checklist

 - Contact a personal injury lawyer to protect your rights.
 Before you provide any statements to the other driver or his or her insurance company, you should seek legal advice to receive full compensation for the damages you suffered.

 Handling the aftermath of a car accident can be overwhelming.
 Most of the time, your insurance company will give you directions to file a claim.
 However, you should be wary of early settlement offers.
-Contact a personal injury lawyer in your area today for a free claim review.
-An experienced attorney can help you to maximize the amount of damages you can recover.
+Contact an injury lawyer in your area today who can help you to maximize the amount of damages you can recover.